arendst/Tasmota/README.md

 * [ESP KNX IP Library](https://github.com/envy/esp-knx-ip).
 A copy of the modified library is available [here](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/esp-knx-ip-0.5.1) and [here](https://github.com/ascillato/esp-knx-ip).
 * [ESPAsyncUDP Library](https://github.com/me-no-dev/ESPAsyncUDP).
 Library required by the ESP-KNX-IP Library.
 Please, use it with this [Patch](https://github.com/me-no-dev/ESPAsyncUDP/pull/21).
 A copy of the modified library is available [here](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/ESPAsyncUDP-master).

-It is recommended to compile with version 2.4.2 of the esp8266 board libraries.
+It is recommended to compile with version 2.4.2 of the esp8266 board libraries (command sleep need to be 0 for better KNX performance).
-With v2.4.0 and v2.4.1 there are some issues related to sleep command.
+With v2.4.0 and v2.4.1 there are some wifi issues.
 Do not use.
 If you are going to compile with old v2.3.0 you need to comment lines 10 and 58 of the _esp-knx-ip.h_ file.

 ## Implemented Features ##